impostorsguides/impostorsguides.github.io/rbenv/1-d-content.md

 I then had the thought that maybe `compctl -K whoson talk` tells zsh to call `whoson` for a list of the auto-complete commands whenever `talk` is called and the user then hits the tab key.
 This appears to be what happens:

 ```
-$ talk richiethomas richiethomas richiethomas
+$ talk myusername myusername myusername
 ```

 My username appeared everytime I hit the `tab` key.
-For the record, the `users` command simply returns `richiethomas` on my machine, since I’m the only user.
+For the record, the `users` command simply returns `myusername` on my machine, since I’m the only user.

 OK, that cleared things up substantially.